 Sync Leadership is a disabled-led programme exploring Deaf and disabled* leadership, founded in 2008 by Sarah Pickthall and Jo Verrent, two disabled leaders based in the UK.

 Combining leadership theory with one-to-one coaching, Sync develops Deaf and disabled leadership in arts, culture, heritage and media.

-It is particularly important in these changing, challenging times that Deaf and disabled voices and experiences are acknowledged and empowered.
+It is particularly important in these changing, challenging times that Deaf and disabled voices, experiences and natural leadership skills are acknowledged and developed.

-Sync has successfully run programmes in Australia, South Korea, Singapore and the UK.
+Sync has successfully run face to face programmes in Australia, South Korea, Singapore and the UK.

 Check out our archive site that holds some of the history of Sync Leadership.

 Sarah is an artist, consultant and executive coach working with individuals and teams globally.
 She is currently completing an MSc in Coaching and Behaviour Change at Henley Business School, UK.
 Sarah is a digital inclusion specialist working in arts, and culture and screen.
 Sarah produced the work of Deaf digital dance artist Chisato Minamimura from 2015-2019

 Jo leads on the delivery of Unlimited full-time, maintaining the workflow of the team and managing the impact the work has both in the UK and more widely.
 Jo works nationally and internationally, promoting the programme and the artists.
 She is responsible for fundraising, financial monitoring and reporting.